dor98/pysrbup/README.md

 - Every file is split to chunks by the client.
 Identical chunks are only stored once in the server.
 - Before exchanging any data, the client and server are synchronizing what data each of them have, in order to exchange the minimal amount of data needed, which reduces load from the network and improves the speed of the different operations.
 - Cryptographic key management is done by the user: the client needs access to the key for the different operations, but is not responsible for storing the key.
-- All the data is a backup repository is encrypted with the same key.
+- All the data in a backup repository is encrypted with the same key.
 This enables the system to deduplicate data within a backup and across backups in the same repository, which results in significant storage savings.

 ## Contributing